-Utilizing one of these platforms created by Amazon.com (called Amazon Mechanical Turk), online workers were hired to watch short videos of falling stars and think of a wish.
-The responses were collected and compiled in a video featuring each falling start and the worker’s wish.
+Utilizing Amazon Mechanical Turk, online workers were hired to watch short videos of falling stars and think of a wish.
+The responses were compiled in a video featuring each falling star followed by the worker’s wish.
 Each worker was paid 50 cents of a US dollar for his/her wish.

 The videos of the falling starts were obtained from NASA’s All-sky Fireball Network, a network of cameras set up by NASA Meteoroid Environment Office (MEO) with the goal of observing meteors brighter than the planet Venus.